Integrated Accessibility Standards Policy

 7.1 – Accessible Information and Communication Standard

-The Township will create, provide and receive information and communications in ways that are accessible to people with disabilities.
-If the Township determines that it is not technically feasible to convert the information or communications or the technology to convert the information or communication is not readily available, we will be obligated to provide the person that requires the information with an explanation of why the information is not convertible and include a summary of the inconvertible information.
+The Municipality will create, provide and receive information and communications in ways that are accessible to people with disabilities.
+If the Municipality determines that it is not technically feasible to convert the information or communications or the technology to convert the information or communication is not readily available, we will be obligated to provide the person that requires the information with an explanation of why the information is not convertible and include a summary of the inconvertible information.

 7.1.1 – Emergency Information